idaholab/moose/paper.md

 to satisfy the test requirement, for example, to prove conservation of mass and energy on a flow channel.

-In addition to the automated testing provided by CIVET, proposed changes to the module are reviewed by at least one member of the MOOSE change control board, as detailed in MOOSE's SQA plan [@sqa], in addition to any other interested reviewers.
+In addition to the automated testing provided by CIVET, proposed changes to the module are reviewed by at least one member of the MOOSE change control board, as detailed in MOOSE's SQA plan [@slaughter2021continuous], in addition to any other interested reviewers.
 Reviewers determine if the proposed changes have an acceptable design, follow coding standards, and are sufficiently tested.